-Id. at 134.
-See Acts 1943, 48th Leg., p.
-232, ch.
-148, § 25.
-Under the current Texas Trust Code, trustees are presumed to have all of the powers conferred by the Texas Trust Code (including the power to convey all trust property), as well as any additional powers necessary to carry out the purposes of the trust, unless they have been limited by the trust instrument, a subsequent court order, or a provision of the Texas Trust Code.
+Under the current Texas Trust Code, a trustee of an express trust has the powers conferred by the Code-including the power to convey trust property and any additional powers that are necessary or appropriate to carry out the purposes of the trust-unless limited by the trust instrument, a subsequent court order, or another provision of the Code that conflicts with or limits the power.
 Tex.
 Prop.
 Code Ann. § 113.002; Beaty v.
 Bales, 677 S.W.2d 750 (Tex.
 App.-San Antonio, 1984, writ ref'd n.r.e.); and In re Church and Institutional Facilities Development Corporation, Seals v.
 First National Bank of Amarillo, 122 B.R.
 958 (Bankr.
-N. D. Tex.1991).
-Thus, an examiner should examine the trust instrument or some other appropriate evidence to determine the powers of the trustee.
+N. D. Tex.
+1991).
+Although subject to certain limitations, the terms of an express trust prevail over any provision of the Code.
+Tex.
+Prop.
+Code Ann. §111.0035(b).
+Thus, an examiner should examine both the trust instrument and the Code to confirm that the trustee had the authority to perform the act under consideration.
+However, in lieu of examining the trust instrument, the examiner may examine some other appropriate evidence to determine the powers of the trustee, e.g., a statute now permits "a person who deals with a trustee in good faith and for fair value actually received by the trust" to rely upon a "certification of trust" as specified in Tex.
+Prop.
+Code Ann. § 114.086.